RockEngineerSeun/PIELM-EikoNet/README.md

-####  Please contact the corresponding author if you have any problem with script.
+####  Please contact the corresponding author if you have any problem with the scripts.